 Skip to main content

-The mission of e-Research is to help enable and facilitate computational- and data-intensive research across KCL Faculties.
+The mission of e-Research is to help enable and facilitate computational and data-intensive research across KCL Faculties.

 We provide the infrastructure and platforms required by a wide range of research areas.
-Furthermore, we provide the specialist support to PhD and post-docs to develop their skills to use these systems effectively in their research projects.
+Furthermore, we provide specialist support to PhD and post-docs to develop their skills to use these systems effectively in their research projects.
 Help and advice is also available each step of the way.
 Additionally, the logistical strain of creating these platforms individually is taken away. e-Research has a team that will acquire what you need and will follow its journey from quote to installation; going further with support and advice for the entirety of the project.

 This bridge between the researchers and their technological need is separated into different aspects of this service.
 The e-Research space is always changing to meet the needs of KCL's researchers.